Do you know that most growers occasionally face tomatoes with blossom end rot in their gardening journey?

 Table of Contents Show

-Why Does a Tomato turn Black on the bottom?
+Why Does a Tomato Turn Black on the Bottom?

-Tomatoes require a sufficient supply of calcium for healthy fruits.
 The plants cannot avoid the black bottom if they develop calcium deficiency.

 However, calcium deficiency does not come alone, as different factors trigger the lack.